Stories & evidence, weighed honestly

 What really happened — and how likely is it that there's no natural explanation?

 Miracles Jar collects reported miracles and pairs each one with a Snopes-style review of the documentation.
-For every claim we lay out the sources, weigh the evidence, and publish an explicit probability assessment: natural explanation vs. authentic miracle.
+For every claim we lay out the sources, weigh the evidence, and give a plain verdict on two questions: could nature explain it — and is there real evidence it's true?

 Have a story to share?
 You're in the right place.